LMMS/assets/Samples/README.md

 Note: If the samples have defined pitches and tempos, put their pitches before their tempos like this: `Acoustic guitar melody [A4, 120 bpm]`.

+5. The filenames must be descriptive and neat.

-5. If you have multiple related samples and you want to version them, put their numbers at the end of their filenames after a space.
+6. If you have multiple related samples and you want to version them, put their numbers at the end of their filenames after a space.
 If the number of a sample is less than 10, add an initial "0" like this: `Sample 01` and `Sample 02`.

-6. The filenames must be descriptive and neat.

 *An example of bad naming: `bEST-sOUND-eVER!_1 A4`.*

 *An example of good naming: `Acoustic guitar 01 [A4]`.*

+* The samples must be put in the folders that best describe them.
+If your samples don't belong to one of the existing folders or you are not sure where to put them, please put them in the `Unsorted samples` folder.

 #### Metadata tags: